 Realistic – When you set or adjust targets, the numbers need to be attainable.
 Without realistic projections or targets, the business will have a hard time living up to its reputation.

 Time – It’s important to place a very specific time on the overall objective and smaller tasks that will help achieve this goal.
 As a rule, 30-60 days is a good time frame for smaller tasks and working backward from the solution is often a better way to set this time frame/s.

 9. Careful Planning and Expecting the Unexpected

 For most marketing guides, you should find that careful planning is the key to success.
 However, there should also be a plan for certain eventualities and a clear understanding of the probability of success.
 If your conversion rates are substandard, you should expect lower revenue.
 Additionally, if you receive more traffic than expected, then there should be enough resources to cater to such demand.

 10. But Also Do More and Plan Less

 According to Noah Kagan, some marketers can also spend too much time planning and thinking as opposed to getting stuff done.
 When Noah was fired by Facebook, he finally understood that the best way to gain exposure was by creating interesting things.
 With this in mind, he now believes that the best way to learn is through experience and even failing at one idea after another in order to get there.
 More specially, Kagan says that failing is the quickest way to improve or solve problems.

-On the other hand, Noah also believes that there is never anyone solution to a problem and that failing is often a much safer bet in terms of figuring out what that solution might be.
+On the other hand, Noah also believes that there is never one solution to a problem.
+Moreover, failing is often a much safer bet in terms of figuring out what that solution might be.

 Social media marketing and advertising is an immense topic but careful planning is important is essential for every strategy and technique.